 But what type of corporate video production is right for you?

 Phew!
 That sure is a lot of production options to consider and if you’re just getting started, it can feel like a lot.
 For any external-facing content, perhaps this infographic can help distill the type of content you should be making, and then you can better decide on the style.
-If you identify where you want to reach your customers in their buying journey, you can trace that back to the most applicable type of corporate video production and understand the investment of resources (time, money, etc.) it may take.
-If you’re looking for more guidance, feel free to drop is a line, after all we’re most of our clients go to corporate video production company for all video types – so no need is out of our reach.
+If you identify where you want to reach your customers in their buying journey, you can trace that back to the most applicable type of video production and understand the investment of resources (time, money, etc.) it may take.
+If you’re looking for more guidance, , after all we’re most of our clients go to corporate video production company for all video types – so no need is out of our reach.

-What started out as one small project, has turned into a series of six (and counting) projects – both live action and animated explainer videos productions.
+What started out as one small corporate video production, has turned into a series of six (and counting) projects – both live action and animations.
 The reason we keep coming back for more is because the Demo Duck team is fantastic to work with.
 They operate like pros.
 They’re in firm control of the process and guide us from start to finish.
-They always add lots of creative ideas.
-And the end product always surpasses our expectations (although they keep raising the bar for themselves).
-I highly recommend Demo Duck to anyone looking to for an animated explainer video production company.